Walking the South Downs Way is a great option for anyone wanting an easy/moderate long distance trail that can be completed in under 10 days.

 If you don’t want to camp there are plenty of other options providing a bed for the night.
 From guesthouses, hotels and also rooms on Airbnb.

-For a full list of accommodation options on the South Downs Way, head to this webpage.
+For a full list of accommodation options on the South Downs Way, head to this National Trails page.
 A lot of the places are a mile or more from the trail so you may want to look at coordinating taxis to pick you up.

 Baggage transfer option